 USAA is also involved in sponsorship, including the NFL – they were named the NFL’s Official Military Appreciation Sponsor.
 They also sponsor the annual Army-Navy college football game.
 You’ll of course see their name as sponsor on a long list of military charities and groups, which is in keeping with the company’s market and goals.
 USAA accepts requests for sponsorships and donations through it’s website, something that is not often seen.

 As a direct marketing company since its inception, USAA has always relied on a lot of word-of-mouth and direct campaigns, but has stepped up its game in television and radio advertising in recent years.
 The company’s advertising spots are much more visible than they were even ten years ago, but the message has stayed the same.
 As a result of the advertising, the company has seen a lot of growth.
 Surprisingly though, they have moved in recent years towards tightening their list of eligible members, something that seems to reduce their customer base a bit.

 USAA has one of the highest rated claims departments of all auto insurance companies, which is a huge mark in their favor.
 J.D.
-Power’s 2014 Claims Satisfaction survey gave USAA a 5 out of 5 rating for overall service.
-Only one other company, Amica Mutual, earned 5 out of 5.
+Power’s 2016 Claims Satisfaction survey gave USAA a 5 out of 5 rating for overall service.
+Four other companies, Amica Mutual, The Hartford, NJM Insurance Co, Auto-Owners Insurance, received 5 out of 5.